-Genevieve Clovis is an editor and a secondhand bookstore owner, but she’s also a writer because she obviously doesn’t have enough book-related things going on in her life.
+Genevieve Clovis is an editor and a former secondhand bookstore owner, but she’s also an author because she obviously doesn’t have enough book-related things going on in her life.
 Publishing was never at the top of her priority list.
 In fact, the biggest motivating factors for publishing anything were:

 2. to understand the hurdles her editing clients would face when publishing, so she could ensure they understood what was still ahead of them and maybe provide some helpful resources.